sparshrestha/tech-in-nepal/README.md

-# Nepal In Technology
+# Nepalese In Technology
-### Curated list of startups, companies and models of entrepreneurship from Nepal in Technology.
+### Curated list of startups, companies and models of entrepreneurship from Nepalese in Technology.

 ## Table of index
 - [Software Companies](#software-companies)